-Note: DO NOT WRAP the ears too tight.
-It can cut off the circulation to the ear and make your puppy extremely uncomfortable.
+Note: DO NOT WRAP them too tight.
+It can cut off the circulation and make your puppy extremely uncomfortable.
 Not to mention they will want to try and remove the tape themselves for relief.

 4. Connect Both Ears with the Popsicle Stick

 Connect the wooden Popsicle stick to both of the taped ears to stabilize them and keep them both upright.
 Think of the Popsicle stick as a bridge between them.
 You can cut the Popsicle stick to the appropriate length depending on the dog.